 Run a new Machine

-The fly machine run command is a tool to configure, build, and run a new Machine in a single guided interaction.
+The fly machine run command is a tool to configure, build, and start a new Machine in one line.

-Use fly machine run to include Machines built from more than one single Docker image in a Fly App, or to run a one-off or temporary Machine.
+Use fly machine run when you want use more than one Docker image in an app, or to run a one-off or temporary Machine.

 To create a Machine, but not start it, use fly machine create.